 Unfortunately there is not much an extension can do to prevent deletion in these cases.
 It can only try to account for it after the fact.

-Unexpected Causes
+Unexpected causes

 Unfortunately there is very little information about these kinds of bugs as they tend to be multivariate and difficult to reproduce.

-Another possible contributing factor may be having Session Buddy open in multiple tabs.
+Based on reports, a correlating condition may be having Session Buddy open in multiple tabs.

 Diagnosis

-If you encounter a problem while using Session Buddy (eg, blank screen, empty collection list), do the following:
+If you encounter a data problem while using Session Buddy (eg, blank screen, empty collection list), do the following:

 1. Save Data: Open the Session Buddy console and execute the following command: saveData()